icicleio/icicle/README.md

 The default event loop should be accessed via the static methods of the `Loop` class.
 The `Loop::init()` method allows a specific or custom implementation of `LoopInterface` to be used as the default event loop.

+The `Loop::run()` method runs the event loop and will not return until the event loop is stopped or no further scheduled functions, timers, or sockets remain in the loop.

 The following code demonstrates how functions may be scheduled to run later using the `Loop::schedule()` method.
-Scheduled functions will always be executed in the order scheduled.
-(Exact timing of the execution of scheduled functions varies and should not be relied upon.
-See [function schedule timing](src/Loop#schedule-timing) for more details.)

 ```php
 use Icicle\Loop\Loop;